javierarques/react-nasa-images/README.md

 ## TODO

 * Add pagination.
 Possibly infinte scroll.
 For the moment just the first page is shown.
-* Improve grid rendering (fix some weird flickering issues in Chrome).
 * Be able to download images in original size (high resolution).
 * Add other type of media assets, not just images, the API also offers images and audios.
 In this case also a video and audio player has to be implemented.
 * Add end-to-end tests.